open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ## Quick start

 Install and create a [Cluster Manager](https://operatorhub.io/operator/cluster-manager) on your _hub_ cluster.
-For more details see [Install Hub](getting-started/install-hub.md).
+For more details see [Install Cluster Manager](getting-started/install-cluster-manager).

 Install and create a [Klusterlet agent](https://operatorhub.io/operator/klusterlet) on your _managed_ cluster.
-For more details see [Install Klusterlet](getting-started/register-cluster.md).
+For more details see [Install Klusterlet](getting-started/register-cluster).